 Another common application for a double disk assembly is protecting the primary rupture disk from variable back pressure.
 This condition can occur when multiple rupture disk assemblies are used that are protecting multiple processes.
 If one rupture disk assembly bursts, the resulting discharge into the common header could subject the remaining rupture disk assemblies to a transient elevated back pressure condition.
 Another example would be a flare stack system.

 In all cases, the secondary rupture disk withstands the system back pressure, isolating the primary rupture disk.
-Any change in pressure differential across the primary rupture disk induced by back pressure is eliminated and it will rupture at its
+Any change in pressure differential across the primary rupture disk induced by back pressure is eliminated and it will rupture at its marked burst pressure.

 The Double Disk Assembly, as a quick opening device, has been used in activating pressure systems and used in many applications in the oil and gas industries.
 This very fast response is even attainable in large nominal bores.